Yunus-38/SyncHero/README.md

      ]
    }
    ```
+   The <user> wildcard is replaced in the script with your user's home directory.

 4. **Run SyncHero**
    To copy files from the "source" to "destination" on each directory pair of a profile, run: